iambrainstorming/opinionated_observer/src/election/eci-transparency.md

 [https://github.com/silicology/ollama-qwen-vl](https://github.com/silicology/ollama-qwen-vl)

 English OCR achieves around 99% accuracy, Hindi OCR performs well with large models, but OCR for other Indian languages often performs poorly and tends to hallucinate.
 The real question is: why is the ECI making analysis harder?
 Why not provide the data directly in English and in a machine-readable format?
-Denying voter roll data in a machine-readable format is blatant misconduct and hooliganism, and it must not be tolerated.
+Denying voter roll data in a machine-readable format is blatant misconduct and it must not be tolerated.